andersmurphy/andersmurphy-blog/resources/posts/2019-09-08-clojure-generating-html-and-xml.md

 </rss>
 ```

-This concludes this guide to generating html and xml in Clojure.
+This concludes this guide to generating HTML and XML in Clojure.
 The full example project can be found [here](https://github.com/andersmurphy/clj-cookbook/tree/master/generating-files/html-and-xml-example).